-Tax Policy Beliefs and Investment: Evidence from the 2016 U.S. Election and the Tax Cuts and Jobs Act
+Tax Policy Expectations and Firm Behavior: Evidence from the 2016 U.S. Election and the Tax Cuts and Jobs Act

-Keywords: tax policy, tax reform, policy beliefs, policy uncertainty, policy sentiment, investment
+Keywords: policy expectations, tax policy, tax reform, investment

 JEL Classification: D72, G31, G38, H25